AdamSobieski/Narratology/Content/CSVAI.md

 2. Functionalities could be declared and described.
    1. As envisioned, there would be default functionalities for table-groups, tables, and so forth, for conversationally selecting and navigating through data visualizations, functionalities from relational algebra, and from data-querying languages.
    2. Custom functionalities could be expressed using either the [MCP Tool Schema](https://modelcontextprotocol.io/specification/2025-11-25/schema#tool) or [Function Ontology](https://fno.io/).
 Custom functions could be mapped with semantic classes for table-groups, tables, columns, rows, and cells.
-      1. Custom functionalities could provide implementations for multiple backends.
+      1. Custom functions could provide one or more implementations, e.g., JavaScript.

 ## Loading Data into Model Context Protocol Servers